lastchancebar/Quizarama/README.md

       * ### Name and save score page
   ![name and score page](assets/images/readme-images/qend.png)
-  * Once the user has completed the 10 questions theis page automatically loads with the users score.
+  * Once the user has completed the 10 questions this page automatically loads with the users score.
   * The user is invited to enter their name and save their score.
   * The user is invited to play the game again or go back to the home page.
   * The home page contains a button for high scores which the user may check to see if they are among the top five high scorers.